Sleeping Dogs (video game): Downloadable content

 The first story-driven game expansion, Nightmare in North Point, was released in October 2012.
 Its theme is based on Chinese horror and folklore, and features Chinese vampires known as the jiangshi.
-In the expansion's plot, Shen's girlfriend is abducted by the ghost of Smiley Cat, a former gangster killed by Uncle Po, who has risen up from the underworld as a ghost to take his vengeance on the Sun On Yee.
+In the expansion's plot, Shen's girlfriend Not Ping is abducted by the ghost of Smiley Cat, a former gangster killed by Uncle Po, who has risen up from the underworld as a ghost to take his vengeance on the Sun On Yee.
 Shen fights Smiley Cat's army of jiangshi, Yaoguai and possessed gangsters, as well as the ghosts of Dogeyes, Johnny Ratface and Ponytail, who reveals that Wei can defeat Smiley Cat by burning the last remnant of his original body.
-After incinerating his little finger, Cat returns to the underworld and Shen's girlfriend is freed.
-As Shen and his girlfriend walk away in relief, the latter turns her head to the camera and smiles as her eyes glow in a freeze frame shot.
+After incinerating his little finger, Cat returns to the underworld and Not Ping is freed.
+As Shen and Not Ping walk away in relief, the latter turns her head to the camera and smiles as her eyes glow in a freeze frame shot.

 The second story-based expansion, Zodiac Tournament, was released in December 2012.
 The expansion adds an island to the game, with fight arenas, enemies, bosses and outfits.
 Inspector Teng asks Shen to investigate an illegal fighting tournament held away from Hong Kong.
 After defeating several fighters in lethal matches, Shen wins and pursues the Tournament Master, who offers to share his earnings in return for his life.
 Shen declines his offer and snaps the master's neck, killing him.

 The third and final story-based expansion, Year of the Snake, was released in March 2013.
 It adds six missions set after the game's story.
-The additional missions feature Shen investigating terror attacks around Hong Kong stemming from a cultist group who believe that they will achieve spiritual salvation through the cleansing of Hong Kong residents.
+The additional missions feature Shen, recently demoted from detective to patrolman, investigating terror attacks around Hong Kong stemming from a cultist group who believe that they will achieve spiritual salvation through the cleansing of Hong Kong residents.
 Shen must sabotage the cult's activities, ultimately ending in the arrest of the cult master.
 The DLC adds the ability for Shen to tase and arrest civilians and criminals around Hong Kong, as well as additional collectibles, side missions, ownable police vehicles, and new clothing.